The Twilight Saga: Breaking Dawn – Part 1: Development

 In March 2010, Variety reported that Summit Entertainment was considering splitting the 754-page book into two films, along the same lines as Warner Bros.
 Pictures' Harry Potter and the Deathly Hallows – Part 1 and Harry Potter and the Deathly Hallows – Part 2.
 Since under contract for only four films, the status of Stewart's, Pattinson's, and Lautner's contracts were in question, making the possibility of a split unlikely.
 Producer Wyck Godfrey stated that all three main cast members were signed onto one Breaking Dawn film.
 In the same month, it was reported that Summit was searching for Academy Award-nominated directors to helm the films, with names as Sofia Coppola, Gus Van Sant, and Bill Condon rumored to have been approached to direct.
 On April 28, 2010, Summit announced that Bill Condon would direct Breaking Dawn; Wyck Godfrey, Karen Rosenfelt, and author Stephenie Meyer would be producing the film.
 Condon said, "I'm very excited to get the chance to bring the climax of this saga to life on-screen.
 As fans of the series know, this is a one-of-a-kind book—and we're hoping to create an equally unique cinematic experience."
 Condon, about Summit approaching him, said, "The very nice folks at Summit… they sent me the novel.
 I loved it.
 I quickly imprinted on the material".
 Another reason Condon cited to work on the film was the desire to collaborate with Stewart.
 Gus Van Sant later explained that Robert Pattinson mentioning him as the ideal director for Breaking Dawn was what made him audition for the job and described the audition as "very nerve-wracking".
 However, after Condon was hired, Sant suggested that the reason behind not getting hired was his style and way of auditioning being different from what the executive producers were used to.

-In June 10, 2010, Summit officially confirmed that a two-part adaptation of the fourth novel would start filming in November and made clear that all major actors would return for both parts.
-The first part was released on November 18, 2011, and the second part's release date is set for November 16, 2012.
+On June 10, 2010, Summit officially confirmed that a two-part adaptation of the fourth novel would start filming in November and made clear that all major actors would return for both parts.
+The first part was released on November 18, 2011, and the second part was released on November 16, 2012.